-25 [Comment to Article 5.2.2: The FEI may obtain additional authority to conduct Testing by means of bilateral or multilateral agreements with other Signatories.
-Unless the Athlete has identified a sixty (60) minute Testing window between the hours of 11:00 p.m. and 6:00 a.m., or has otherwise consented to Testing during that period, the FEI will not test an Athlete during
+25 [Comment to Article 5.2.2: the FIVB may obtain additional authority to conduct Testing by means of bilateral or multilateral agreements with other Signatories.
+Unless the Athlete has identified a sixty (60) minute Testing window between the hours of 11:00 p.m. and 6:00 a.m., or has otherwise consented to Testing during that period, The FIVB will not test an Athlete during that period unless it has a serious and specific suspicion that the Athlete may be engaged in doping.
+A challenge to whether the FIVB had sufficient suspicion for Testing during this time period shall not be a defense to an anti-doping rule violation based on such test or attempted test.]